The average realtor commission in Nevada is 5.80%, which equates to a typical realtor fee of $24,278 for home sellers in the state.

 Knowing the standard commission rate in your area can help you avoid overpaying for a realtor and accurately estimate costs when you sell your home.

-You might be thinking, “Wow! $20,695 is a lot of money!”
-Well, luckily there are companies like our friends at Clever Real Estate that offer listing fees as low as 1.5% in Nevada.
+You might be thinking, “Wow! $24,278 is a lot of money!”
+Well, luckily our agent-matching service can find for you agents who offer listing fees as low as 1.5% in Nevada.

-Finding your agent through Clever could save you thousands.
-Clever’s free service matches you with the best local realtors from top regional and national brands, like Keller Williams and RE/MAX.
+Finding your agent through our agent-matching service could save you thousands.
+We match you with the best local realtors from top regional and national brands, like Keller Williams and RE/MAX.
 You get the same full-service experience — but for a fraction of the typical cost.

 ✍ Why should you trust our numbers?

 Our team strives to provide the most accurate data possible.
 We regularly survey real estate agents from across the country to gather the most current and accurate database of realtor commission rates on the web.